I went to an author reading and only six people showed up, five others and me. Two were the organizers and one of them had to leave early. Yikes.

 In today’s world, you also have to promote it, work as hard as you can to get above the noise, and make sure people come when you do an author reading.

-So how can you make sure people show up, you get a robust turn-out, and have a successful author reading in which you actually sell some books?
+So how can you make sure people show up, get a robust turn-out, and have a successful author reading in which you actually sell some books?

-1. Go to other author events: If you want people to support you, you need to support them.
+1. Go to other author readings: If you want people to support you, you need to support them.
 You can’t expect people to come out for your event if you’re always in your pajamas by 7:00 p.m.
 Showing up in real life is a powerful tool for success, one that is becoming a lost art in our digital-social-media age.

 2. Join forces with other authors: There’s also power in numbers.
 More people are likely to show up to hear a panel of authors than just one.
 Each author at the reading theoretically brings part of the audience.
 It’s also more fun for the audience.
 “The most successful book events I’ve been to feature multiple authors,” says Rochelle Melander, Write Now!
 Coach and author of Write-A-Thon: Write Your Book in 26 Days (And Live to Tell About It).
 “When more than one author shares a genre—romance, mystery, YA—and they each bring their people, there’s always a bigger audience.”